New Report: Discover key insights from over 5 million interactions

 The key requirement is that you're performing real estate services in a specific geographic area and can verify your business through Google's process.

 The setup process takes about 20 minutes if you do it right.
-Most agents rush through this and end up with a half-completed profile that Google's algorithm largely ignores.
+Most teams rush through this and end up with a half-completed profile that Google's algorithm largely ignores.

 Here's how to actually do it properly.